 If you are more of the artistic or creative type, there are some great potential scholarships based on talent for you, as well.
 Many institutions have artistic departments that are able to award talent-based scholarship money to students who excel in theatre, music, art, creative writing, and more.
 In fact, many schools offer these talent-based scholarships in addition to merit-based scholarships you may secure based on your GPA and test scores.

-Additionally, if you find yourself in the advantageous place of securing enough scholarships to cover the entire cost of your first year of education, check with your scholarship providers to see if you can defer any of your scholarship amounts to following years.
-While you may have enough scholarship money for your first-year to be fully-financed, most institutions’ tuition, room, and board increase each year to match inflation.
+Additionally, if you find yourself in the advantageous place of securing enough scholarships to cover the entire cost of your first year of education, check with your scholarship providers to see if you can defer any of your scholarship amounts to the following years.
+While you may have enough scholarship money for your first year to be fully financed, most institutions’ tuition, room, and board increase each year to match inflation.
 If you can defer some of your smaller scholarships you may be able to use these amounts to offset that inflation.